Chapter 30:

 Luna and I exchanged a glance, both smiling at his enthusiasm.

-When we finally arrived at the pastry shop, however, I noticed something that immediately caught my attention.
+When we were close to our destination, I noticed something that immediately caught my attention.

 “Wait a second,” I said, halting in my tracks and gesturing for Luna and Bel to stop as well.
 “Look ahead.”

-Standing a few feet away from the shop was a girl with a flashy outfit.
+Standing a few feet away from the shop was a girl in an interesting outfit.

-Her bright blond hair, streaked with pink highlights, was curled in loose waves that framed her face.
-Her green eyes sparkled with intensity, even from a distance.
+Her bright blond hair, streaked with pink highlights, was curled in loose waves.
+Her green eyes sparkled with intensity.
 She wore a short, ruffled skirt paired with a crop top that hugged her figure.
 Her curvaceous body gave her an undeniable presence, with long legs that complemented her overall striking appearance.
-Her look was completed with a few well-chosen accessories—a thin gold necklace, a matching bracelet, a pair of small hoop earrings that glinted in the sunlight, and a stylish crossbody bag.
-Her nails were neatly done in a shiny pink and gold polish.
+Her look was completed with a few accessories—a thin gold necklace, a matching bracelet, a pair of small hoop earrings, and a stylish crossbody bag.
+Her nails were neatly done in a shiny pink and gold.

 “It’s a Gyaru,” I muttered.